SergeiDm/CarND-MPC-Project/README.md

 - Decreasing N may decrease accuracy.

 ### Polynomial Fitting and MPC Preprocessing
-Before using the optimizer, given waypoints (the reference trajectory) were transformed from a map coordinate system into the vehicle's coordinate.
+Before using the optimizer, given waypoints (the reference trajectory) were transformed from a map's coordinate system into the vehicle's coordinate.
 [Here](https://cdn-enterprise.discourse.org/udacity/uploads/default/original/4X/3/0/f/30f3d149c4365d9c395ed6103ecf993038b3d318.png) is picture, which explains coordinate transformation.
 For calculating CTE, a 3rd order polynomial was fitted to waypoints (x, y) by using Eigen fucntions.

 ### Model Predictive Control with Latency
-The student implements Model Predictive Control that handles a 100 millisecond latency.
-Student provides details on how they deal with latency.

-In this project 2 PID controllers were applied:
-- for steering angle.
-This PID is directly proprotional:

-  - CTE
-  - CTE change rate
-  - Sum (integral) of CTE over time

-It means the more CTE, the more steering angle.

-- for speed (velocity).
-The PID is inversely proportional absolute values of the same things mentioned in previous PID.
-So, the more CTE, the less velocity.
-This is because a big value of CTE means increasing steering angle, so for staying on the track the velocity should be decreased.

-P component creates periodic fluctuations, D component decreases them.
-At the same time I component is used for overcoming biases (for example a steering wheel has inappropriate adjustment).

-In this project, manual series tuning was used for finding appropriate hyperparameters for PID components.
-Firstly for P component, after   testing that steering angle values were anough for keeping the vehicle on the track, hyperparameter for D was tuned in order to decrease periodic fluctuations.
-Finally, hyperparameter for I component was chosen according to making better staying the vehicle on the track.
-The final hyperparameters values are 0.06, 0.05, 0.06.

-Hyperparameters for PID controller for speed were chosen according to the results how fast the vehicle can move on the track.
-The final values are 0.4, 0, 0.1.
+Because an actuation command won't execute instantly, the model includes latency (0.1 s.) - a delay as the command propagates through the system.
+The latency was applied as an addition to dt, so instead of having prediction state values after dt, the model has the same state's values after time = dt+latency.

 ## Project result
+Here are summary of applied model:
+- Waypoints transformation into the vehicle's coordinate system
+- 3rd order polynomial fitting to waypoints (x, y) for calculating CTE
+- Choosing N and dt for calculating next vehicle's state
+- Choosing hyperparameters for cost function
+- Applying equations with latency and optimizer to define actuators
+- Sending actuators command to the vehicle and defining the next vehicle's state
+- Repeating given steps for calculating the next actuators command.

 Below is the result video of this project for the following hyperparameters (used in [MPC.cpp](https://github.com/SergeiDm/CarND-MPC-Project/blob/master/src/MPC.cpp)):
 - ref_cte = 0
 - ref_epsi = 0